ishani1124/FrontendBootcamp/README.md

 # FrontendBootcamp
-A dummy startup Website made using HTML, CSS and Bootstrap
+A startup website made using HTML, CSS and Bootstrap.

 ### Website